-Appendix A - Guidance Note on the application of sanctions, mitigation & aggravation
+Appendix C - Guidance Note on the application of sanctions, mitigation & aggravation

-A.1 This Guidance Note complements the Royal Agricultural University's Student Discipline Policy and Procedure and offers advice on mitigation (factors which might lessen the sanction against a student), and aggravation (factors which might lead to a more severe sanction against a student).
+C.1 This Guidance Note complements the Royal Agricultural University's Student Discipline Policy and Procedure and offers advice on mitigation (factors which might lessen the sanction against a student) and aggravation (factors which might lead to a more severe sanction against a student).

-The advice is to assist the Security & Conduct Manager, Director of Academic Services, the Disciplinary Panel and the Disciplinary Appeal Panel when imposing sanctions under the Student Discipline Policy and Procedure.
+The advice is to assist the Director for Students, the Disciplinary Panel and the Disciplinary Appeal Panel when imposing sanctions under the Student Discipline Procedure.

-Each instance of student misconduct under the Student Discipline Policy and Procedure will be individual and the Security & Conduct Manager, Director of Academic Services, the Disciplinary Panel and Disciplinary Appeals Panel will want to take the particular circumstances of the individual case into account when imposing a sanction or sanctions.
+Each instance of student misconduct under the Student Discipline Policy and Procedure will be individual and the Director for Students, the Disciplinary Panel and Disciplinary Appeals Panel will want to take the particular circumstances of the individual case into account when imposing a sanction or sanctions.

-A.2 In arriving at an appropriate sanction or sanctions the Security & Conduct Manager, Director of Academic Services, Disciplinary Panel and Disciplinary Appeal Panel will also want generally to take into account such factors as:
+C.2 In arriving at an appropriate sanction or sanctions the Director for Students, Disciplinary Panel and Disciplinary Appeal Panel will also want generally to take into account such factors as: